Astros have yet to lose at home this October -- will they ever?

 "The ovation I got when I was in the bullpen -- I got chills,'' McCullers said.
 "I'll probably never forget that.
 Our crowd, they bring it.
 I've played in a decent number of stadiums now, at least for postseason ball, and when Minute Maid gets rocking, there's no place louder.''

 It's hard to ignore the what-if scenarios that await this weekend.
-If the Astros can craft enough magic behind Charlie Morton and Dallas Keuchel to continue their roll at home, they have a chance to raise a trophy and celebrate Houston's first World Championship.
+If the Astros can craft enough magic behind Charlie Morton and Dallas Keuchel to continue their roll at home, they have a chance to raise a trophy and celebrate Houston's first championship.
 That's quite a thing to ponder, considering it took the Astros 20,287 days since their inception as the Houston Colt 45s in April 1962 to win the franchise's first World Series game.

 "You know what?
 It's really hard to not think about that, because we're talking about being World Series champions,'' Altuve said.
 "But we want to stay humble and go a game at a time.
 That's what made us so good during the regular season.
 We have guys here like Carlos Beltran and Brian McCann who help us to stay humble, stay quiet, don't panic and keep playing baseball.''